Vermont Septic Tank Regulations — WW & Potable Water Supply Rules

 - Substantial changes to any previously Act 250-permitted project.

-Act 250 review is conducted by the nine District Environmental Commissions under the Natural Resources Board.
-The 10 statutory criteria include water pollution, soil erosion, water conservation, air pollution, floodways, forest productivity, scenic and natural areas, primary agricultural soils, and energy conservation.
-A bulk fuel terminal, large agrichemical retail facility, major dairy expansion, or commercial tank-manufacturing facility in a rural Vermont town routinely requires an Act 250 permit in addition to VT DEC storage-tank registration, VAAFM ag permits, and local zoning approval.
-Act 250 adds 6–12+ months and substantial consulting cost to any project over threshold; stakeholder opposition through the public-hearing process can extend timelines further.
+Act 250 reviews are done by nine District Environmental Commissions under the Natural Resources Board.
+The 10 criteria include water pollution, soil erosion, and more.
+Projects like bulk fuel terminals or large agrichemical facilities in rural Vermont need an Act 250 permit, VT DEC registration, VAAFM permits, and local zoning approval.
+Act 250 can add 6–12+ months and extra costs to projects, with public hearings potentially extending timelines.

 Septic System Sizing — EPR Chapter 1

-VT DEC regulates wastewater and potable water under Environmental Protection Rule Chapter 1 (Wastewater System & Potable Water Supply Rule).
-Residential design flow is 150 gpd per bedroom:
+VT DEC manages wastewater and potable water under Environmental Protection Rule Chapter 1 (Wastewater System & Potable Water Supply Rule).
+Residential design flow is 150 gpd per bedroom.

 | Bedrooms | Minimum Septic Tank Capacity (EPR Ch.
 1) |